denglabpku/SMLDM/README.md

 ### Do ThunderSTORM Localizations

 We use ThunderSTORM (https://github.com/zitmen/thunderstorm) to assist in selecting qualified snapshot from U-Net result, i.e. only one ThunderSTORM localization in a U-Net mask is kept as single-molecule snapshot for downstream analysis.
 To do this, please first install [ThunderSTORM](zitmen.github.io/thunderstorm/) plugin in your ImageJ.
 Then, choose `Run Macro` and select `step2-1_IJmacro_ThunderSTORM.ijm`, which will open an interface for you to load raw images and define output path for localization result.
-Please create a new folder called ThunderSTORM under the parent folder of previous output folder, and save the result of ThunderSTORM in this folder:
+Edit the line 14 to replace your file prefix and suffix, so that the script can read all your image files.
+Before running the script, please create a new folder called ThunderSTORM under the parent folder of previous output folder, and save the result of ThunderSTORM in this folder:

 ```
 /path/to/save/results/ThunderSTORM